-A recent study has attributed the decrease of hardness post irradiation at a dose of 1.0 \times $10^{18}\,\text{He}^+$ ions per cm2 to an exfoliation of the surface of CoCrFeCuNi in addition to recovery induced by a long-term thermal spike (Wang et al., 2018) [56].
-This is consistent with helium ion implantation, where regions of the implantation surface completely detach from the alloy due to the deformation caused by the intersection and agglomeration of helium ions at the surface.
-As expected, there is no evidence of exfoliation of the implanted layer in $V{2.5}Cr{1.2}WMoCo{0.04}$ upon Au^+ irradiation.
+A recent study has attributed the decrease of hardness post irradiation at a dose of 1.0×10^{18} He+ ions per cm2 to an exfoliation of the surface of CoCrFeCuNi in addition to recovery induced by a long-term thermal spike (Wang et al., 2018).
+This is consistent with helium ion implantation, where regions of the implantation surface completely detach from the alloy due to the deformation caused by the intersection of helium ions.
+So, as expected there is no exfoliation of the irradiation layer in V{2.5}Cr{1.2}WMoCo{0.04} upon Au+ irradiation to account for the decrease in hardness post-irradiation.
 Instead, the annealing of any defects is most likely responsible for the decrease in hardness post-irradiation.

-After heat treatment there was an increase in overall hardness (from 9.47 GPa \pm 1.08-10.41 GPa \pm 0.20) which can be attributed to the precipitation hardening seen from SEM micrographs due to the formation of V precipitates.
+After heat treatment there was an increase in overall hardness (from 9.47 GPa \pm 1.08 to 10.41 GPa \pm 0.20) which can be attributed to the precipitation hardening seen from SEM micrographs due to the formation of V precipitates.